Absolute measurement of the exchange interaction in an InSb quantum well using Landau-level tunnelling spectroscopy: Results

 A differential conductance intensity plot as a function of applied magnetic field and bias voltage is shown in \cref{fig:heatmap} which exhibits a Landau level fan with the first four spin-split levels labeled with filling factor $\nu$.
-The additional texture in the Landau fan plot is due to density of states of the contact, since the tunneling current is a convolution of the density of states of the quantum well and the contact.
+The additional texture in the Landau fan plot is due to density of states of the contact, since the tunneling current is a product of the density of states of the quantum well and the contact.
 At higher magnetic fields above 5~T, oscillations in differential conductance which have the opposite field dependence to the Landau levels are observed.
 These features can be explained by the formation of Landau levels in the delta layer.
-A noticeable shift is observed for the $\nu=1$ Landau level above an applied magnetic field of 4~T, attributed to an exchange interaction and labeled $E_\text{ex}$.
-To determine the energy scale of this shift and the interaction dependence of the applied magnetic field and the Landau level spin polarization, we have carefully fitted this data to the Landau fan plot taking into account the predicted material properties of InSb.
+Above 4~T, the $\nu=1$ Landau level shows a noticeable downward shift due to exchange, labeled $E_\text{ex}$, which we quantify by fitting the Landau fan.
+To model the Landau fan plot, which includes the spin-orbit interaction, we adopt the formalism of Bychkov and Rashba\cite{Bychkov1984,Hernangomez-Perez2013}, such that